Dave-team/Knowledge-base/Priorities.md

 And you then perform the activities, log your experiences.
 This journal can help me next time I experience something challenging.
 And this helps gathering evidence of things going well.

 ## Hobbies
 Balance my time between work, development and hobbies more.
 Perform hobbies for the sake of doing them only but it may require some forcing of this hobby time and even when bored, embrace the boredom and see what comes of it - get off the development train.
 Realize that autopilot is my default mode.
 When I feel like I should do something, it’s old habits that try to persuade me.
 The best way to break old habits is to pick up new ones and to just step away from the autopilot.
 That will be painful initially because our mind is trying to pull as back.
 The trick is to not give in.
 Then we gain confidence and know that we can handle it.
+Things to focus on for now:
+- Reading fiction
+- Working out / yoga / stretching
+- Cooking
+- Drawing
+- Doing nothing and experiencing the moment

 ## Work
 Things I actively pay attention to and work on:

 **Balance and track time**
 - Plan in advance what the main priorities are for the week.
 Set realistic expectations.
 - Work towards those activities in a balanced way making sure the most important ones are completed.
 When working on something challenging, timebox it and balance it with easier wins.
+Solve one thing at a time.
 - Keep a log of what I achieved during the week
 - Maintain a balance between ad hoc, roadmap, and development
 - Don't try to solve everything - push things back to others instead as well - trying to take on everything as a high prioririty will eventually cause burnout.
 We know what needs to be done and it’s on my agenda and I will get back to you once I had a chance to work on it.
 Some things will be very urgent but most things can wait.
 If I don’t protect my time like this, every request becomes fundamentally stressful.
 - With ambigious problems: timebox understanding what can be done.
 If something will likely take longer than expected, communicate that to stakeholder and understand how important and urgent it is before trying to make perfect.
 Also realise people don’t necessarily ask: fix this minor issue I’m having.
 Instead, they’re asking: hey I have this issue - do you know a workaround?
 And if something seems mundane, can they do a workaround themselves?

 **Take ownership**
 - Be up to date with the tickets and inbox in Notion as well as the Tech tickets, know the team's priorities.
-Know the context around what we work on as well as how our work ties in with the wider strategy and what impact the work has.
+- Know the context around what we work on as well as how our work ties in with the wider strategy and what impact the work has.
 If the context is missing, find a way to get it.
 - Understand our data model deeply - when questions arise I am able to provide helpful guidance.
 - Don’t be afraid to speak up if I believe there are better ways or if I believe I have context that others don’t.
 Your job is BI manager and with that come a wide range of responsibilities, not just something you've working on at any given point with a specific team on a specific problem.
 - Being too nice is not going to work long term.
 Value your time and know your worth and being too soft isn’t good for anyone either.